ayohana/help-queue/README.md

 * Note that `create-react-app` does not come with Redux.
 This makes sense - Redux is a separate state management library and smaller React applications won't need it.

+* From the very beginning, Redux doc stresses that _Redux has no relation to React_.
+You can write Redux apps with React, Angular, Ember, jQuery, or vanilla JavaScript.

+* That said, Redux works especially well with libraries like React and Deku because they let you describe UI as a function of state, and Redux emits state updates in response to actions.

 ### Three Principles of Redux:

 1. **Single Source of Truth**